 As time goes by what once was you perfect forecast is now just seen as a light bit of fun on the water with friends or used to learn new skills for windier days when things happen much faster.

-Once you reach planning level (when you overtake your bow wave ie go pretty fast!) you will naturally find yourself well on your way to becoming a fully-fledged windsurfer and will have no doubt chosen a discipline you want to focus on.
+Once you reach planing level (when you overtake your bow wave i.e. go pretty fast!) you will naturally find yourself well on your way to becoming a fully-fledged windsurfer and will have no doubt chosen a discipline you want to focus on.

 Windsurfing, like any other sport, has a few main disciplines one can focus their attention on and for each the dream forecast is always slightly different.
 Most windsurfers don’t necessarily chose which discipline they want to take part in, rather the local beach, lake or area of water set the parameters for what is possible.
 So below is a list of the main disciplines and for each one I have explained, in short what each require in terms of forecast and kit.

-Race: This discipline is in itself split into many different categories which incorporates almost all wind strengths from RS:X which is used in the Olympics (please sign the petition to keep it in at: http://www.change.org/petitions/isaf-keep-windsurfing-as-olympic-discipline# ) designed specifically for use all over the world at different venues, inland and costal.
+This discipline is in itself split into many different categories which incorporates almost all wind strengths from RS:X which is used in the Olympics designed specifically for use all over the world at different venues, inland and costal.
 Formula which has kit that can get planning in about eight knots of wind and Slalom which can be done in some of the highest wind speeds nature can put out.

 All of the aforesaid disciplines do at some stage interlink and defining them can sometimes be difficult.
 I have used wind strengths for a typical windsurfer but that is not to say that for all of the above there will be many exceptions.
 Lighter/more skilled sailors will be able to get going earlier, slightly different conditions will allow different opportunities and as kit progresses people are able to get out more and more.
 So a forecast to a windsurfer is like opening a book with the same content, yet arriving at an infinite amount of different endings.
 Depending where you are on your windsurfing journey be sure to check the forecast so you can arrive at your own conclusions as you can be sure the person next to you at your local spot will have arrived at a slightly different one!”